Kinzua Dam: Construction

 In 1936, a major flood struck the Pittsburgh metropolitan area and caused widespread damage.
 This prompted Congress to pass the Flood Control Acts of 1936 and 1938, authorizing the construction of a dam on the Allegheny River.
 Construction of the dam was not begun by the US Army Corps of Engineers until 1960.
 It was completed in 1965, and the filling of the reservoir continued until 1967.

 By then, considerable opposition to the dam had developed, particularly among the Seneca Nation of Indians based in New York.
 The proposed flooding of lands behind the dam to create a lake for recreation and hydropower would make them lose most of the historic Cornplanter Tract in Pennsylvania as well as numerous communities and thousands of acres of fertile farmland in New York.
 More than 600 families were displaced by the project and forced to relocate.
+In practice, much of the area was already prone to flooding and not permanently habitable; by 1953, the Cornplanter Tract was almost deserted, in part because the Seneca refused to connect the tract to the electrical grid and because road travel was often unreliable.
+Special considerations had to be made for buildings in the floodplain, including elevating the furnaces several feet above ground level.

 The main purpose of the dam was flood control on the Allegheny River.
 Kinzua controls drainage on a watershed of 2180 sqmi, an area twice the size of the state of Rhode Island.
 According to the Corps of Engineers, side benefits derived from the dam would include drought control, hydroelectric power production, and recreation.
 The hydroelectric power is distributed largely to Pittsburgh.